-Television had been around for years, but take up in Britain (in comparison to America) was slow due primarily to the impacts of the war, and the time required to build new transmitters.
-The majority of people in Britain had still never seen a television set, and the Queen’s coronation—which so famously spurred British households to invest in their first television set – was still a couple of months away.
+Television had been around for years, but take-up in Britain (in comparison to America) was slow due primarily to the impacts of the war, and the time required to build new transmitters.
+The majority of people in Britain had still never seen a television set, and the Queen’s coronation—which so famously spurred many British households to invest in their first TV—was still a couple of months away.

 In 1948, he introduced a documentary about the work of UNESCO.
-The following year, he appeared in a BBC series entitled Personal Impressions, which invited viewers to see things through the eyes of well known people.
-Priestley was the first to appear in the series, and the episode was transmitted on 4th November 1949.
-A number of his stage plays were adapted for television.
-He famously looked back on his Bradford upbringing in The Lost City, a 1958 BBC television programme which can be viewed on demand in our new BFI Mediatheque.
+The following year, he appeared in a BBC series entitled Personal Impressions, which invited viewers to see things through the eyes of well-known people.
+Priestley was the first to appear in the series, and the episode was transmitted on 4 November 1949.

-Mid 1955, Priestley wrote and presented the six-part series You Know What People Are, which aired on BBC television.
+In mid-1955, Priestley wrote and presented the six-part series You Know What People Are, which aired on BBC television.
 He later wrote that he chose a familiar phrase for the series title because it summed up the mood of the programmes.
 His aim in the series was to look at how people behaved and talked to each other.
-Priestley felt television was the right medium for this work, “because it allowed for informality as well as being an extremely intimate medium”.
+Priestley felt television was the right medium for this work, ‘because it allowed for informality as well as being an extremely intimate medium’.

 Television and the paranormal